qunitjs/js-reporters/README.md

 **autoRegister()**

-Auto registers one of the existing adapters by checking for existing testing frameworks in the global scope and returns the runner to attach event listeners.
+Automatically detects which testing framework you use and attaches any adapters as needed, and returns a compatible runner object.
 If no framework is found, it will throw an `Error`.

 ```js
 JsReporters.autoRegister();